top of page

 1.7 Corpus-based Language Learning

 A corpus is a large collection of naturally occurring texts, both spoken and written, gathered and presented in computer-readable format.
-You can use a corpus (or several different corpora) to help see new vocabulary words and phrases in actual context, and avoid using unnatural-sounding, tonally inappropriate or “Chinglish-y” phrases in your writing.
+You can use a corpus (or several different corpora) to help see new vocabulary words and phrases in actual context and avoid using unnatural-sounding or tonally inappropriate phrases in your writing.

 How do I use a corpus?